-Figure 7: Example from the TBA Collaborative Assessment Methodology20

-Executing a joint assessment will bring together experts and government officials from pilot regions as well as national levels to help build consensus mechanisms for standardisation leading to climate change resilience.
-In this project, in order to improve the understanding of the shared aquifer systems as well as the collaborative management, the involved countries should progressively develop groundwater management network.
+Figure 7: Example from the TBA Collaborative Assessment Methodology management, the involved countries should progressively develop groundwater management network.
 This network of technical experts and other stakeholders will be established by bringing national as well as local officials together in regional workshops, focusing on the three pilot regions.
 Official meetings serve to create dialogues between the ministries from various countries to share knowledge, agree on common objectives, discuss stakes and (economic) benefits, ideas on collaborative actions and mechanisms and possibly financing issues.
 The project will support the development of a resource mobilization strategy as a component of the joint assessment.